 26. Planner Pro – Daily Calendar

 Planner Pro is the iOS app that has it all when it comes to time management and productivity.
 It combines three main features into one accessible location, namely Notes, Events, and Tasks.
-You can thus sync your calendars, establish priorities, set reminders, and jot down anything of importance during a given time slot.
+You can thus sync your calendars, establish priorities, set reminders, and jot down anything of importance during a given time frame.

 27. Wunderlist 2